-MAP Meetings: During MAP meetings team members are required to spread out and work to maintain a 6-foot social distance between other team members.
-MAP meetings should be held outside when possible.
+CAP Meetings: During CAP meetings team members are required to spread out and work to maintain a 6-foot social distance between other team members.
+CAP meetings should be held outside when possible.
 Be sure to practice good hygiene and handwashing to avoid spreading germs.

-Essential internal meetings: (company team members) We ask all team members to use conference calls, web meetings or video conferencing instead of in-person meetings whenever possible.
-All internal meetings must follow the CDC hygiene protocol including social distancing and sanitization recommendations.
+Essential internal meetings (company team members) should be evaluated to determine if an in-person meeting is the most effective method of communication.
+Team members may consider conference calls, web meetings, or video conferencing instead of in-person meetings as alternatives.
+All internal meetings must follow the CDC hygiene protocol including social distancing and sanitization / disinfection recommendations.
 Regulated or mandated trainings may continue with the approval of your company President.

-Non-essential internal or external meetings: (company team members and outside attendees) These meeting should not include any in-person gatherings and must be conducted using conference calls, web meetings or video conferencing.
+Non-essential internal or external meetings (company team members and outside attendees) These meetings should not include any in-person gatherings and must be conducted using conference calls, web meetings, or video conferencing.

 What is an essential meeting or event?

 An essential meeting is a meeting in which we cannot achieve the intended business objectives unless we meet in-person.
-If you have questions about determining if a meeting is essential or not, please review the situation with your Vice President / Senior Management.
+If you have questions about determining if a meeting is essential or not, please review the situation with your President or Senior Management.

 Is it safe to travel?